Alien777/sensor-app/documentation/Payload.md

   -
 - `version_firmware`:
     - **Type**: String
-    - **Description**: Specifies the firmware version of the device, crucial for compatibility checks and updates.
+    - **Description**: Specifies the firmwares version of the device, crucial for compatibility checks and updates.

 - `device_id`:
     - **Type**: String